crowdbotics/react-native-expo-scaffold/README.md

 # React Native Expo Scaffold

+This is a scaffold, using the Crowdbotics framework, for creating self-contained mobile apps.

-This is a React Native Expo scaffold for frontend and Django scaffold as backend built with cookiecutter.
+It uses React Native, with Expo, for the frontend and Django scaffold as a backend.

 ## React Native Included Features